 Most of my bait stations go outdoors, along walls, but some go indoors, in my barn, brooder house, garage, and basement, for example.
 One thing about having a farm is that you have a lot of buildings for local rodents to damage, few of which are rodent-proof.
 With bait stations in my basement, I don’t seem to need any in the main floors of the house.

 When I was first getting started, I didn’t understand this, and thought bait would stay where I put it.
 The rodents soon set me straight!
 I started out with mice in the basement.
 First I used snap traps, which rarely caught a mouse.
 Then I used pelletized D-Con bait.
 This eventually killed all the mice, but not before they hoarded most of the poison pellets inside the case of a disused computer and other odd places.
 That’s when I switched to bait blocks.
+So if your rat poison keeps disappearing, that’s why.

 Mice don’t drag bait blocks around much, but rats do.
 I realized my mistake when I saw that a rat had dragged a four-ounce Just One Bite bait block several feet to the mouth of its burrow.